healenium/healenium-example-maven/README.md

 **LOCAL** - used for local run.
 It's been set by default in BaseTest.java class.
 For this driver should be used docker-compose file from test example.

-**PROXY** - used if you're running tests using healenium-proxy.
+**PROXY** - used if you're running tests using Healenium-proxy.
 For this driver you need to set docker-compose containers as in example by link: https://github.com/healenium/healenium-example-dotnet/blob/master/infra/docker-compose.yml

 **REMOTE** - used if you-re running test on remote machine.
 Do not forget to provide necessary host.
 In this test example it's been used remote machine with Selenoid.